-FHA Streamline Refinances are the fastest, simplest way for FHA-insured homeowners to refinance their respective mortgages into today's mortgage rates.
+FHA Streamline Refinances are the fastest, simplest way for FHA-insured homeowners to refinance their mortgages into today's mortgage rates.
 You can even use an FHA Streamline if the property is no longer your primary residence.

 Even if you owe twice what your home is now worth, the FHA will refinance your home without added cost or penalty.